-For more than a decade we have welcomed guests for hands-on Sailing Holidays and RYA Training in stunning settings in the Firth of Clyde, the West Coast, Inner & Outer Hebrides, St. Kilda, Orkney, Shetland and Ireland.
+For sixteen years we have welcomed guests for hands-on Sailing Holidays and RYA Training in stunning settings in the Firth of Clyde, the West Coast, Inner & Outer Hebrides, St. Kilda, Orkney, Shetland and Ireland.

 Spring and late summer are spent sailing the enormous and varied Firth of Clyde from our base at Troon.
 We then move to iconic Tobermory on the Isle of Mull, perfect for exploring the Small Isles, Mull and Iona, Coll, Skye and the Outer Hebrides.
 When a few more boats start to arrive in June we move either further north to Stornoway, Orkney and Shetland or south to Kinsale, the South Coast of Ireland and the Irish Channel before retracing our steps to Tobermory and the Firth of Clyde in August and September.

 Most guests return.
-9 of 10 have sailed with us at least twice (and several now ten or more times) and the following summarises why:
+9 of 10 have sailed with us at least twice (and several now twelve or more times) and the following summarises why:

 The yacht Stormdancer, an Oyster 435, is powerful and sea-kindly and perfect for these cruising areas.
 She is designed to cope with all conditions, equipped with state-of-art navigation and safety kit, will stretch her legs on the longer passages but is small enough to creep into tight anchorages.
 Her top class joinery, spacious and light saloon, freshly laundered bedding and towels, well planned galley, acclaimed menus and easily launched dinghy make for a relaxed time on board.